Reginald-Gillespie/G/README.md

 ---

-i.ps1: The install script run by the digispark
+`i.ps1`: The install script run by the digispark

-run.vbs: The vbs script copied to the autostartup folder.
+`run.vbs`: The vbs script copied to the autostartup folder.